fleetdm/fleet/articles/fleet-4.19.0.md

 * Improved the **Queries**, **Schedule**, and **Policies** pages in the Fleet UI by page size to 20 items.

-* Improve the Fleet UI by informing the user that Fleet only supports screen widths above 768px.
+* Improved the Fleet UI by informing the user that Fleet only supports screen widths above 768px.

 * Added support for asynchronous saving of the hosts' scheduled query statistics.
 This is an experimental feature and should only be used if you're seeing performance issues.
 Documentation